 Day 14: Sunday 14 June, Kirkwall: Shapinsay Island & Orkney mainland

 - Shapinsay Heritage Centre & Mill Dam RSPB reserve (time-permitting)

 - Tour of Highland Park Distillery, Kirkwall

-Our morning ferry takes us the short hop across to Shapinsay island where we sail past the Victorian Balfour Castle and the Lighthouse on Helliar Holm.
-We drive across the island to visit the peaceful Iron Age Burroughston Broch, far from the tourist trail and set in an idyllic shoreside location overlooking the North Sea.
+Our morning ferry takes us the short distance across to Shapinsay island.
+We sail past the Victorian Balfour Castle and the Lighthouse on Helliar Holm.
+We drive across the island to visit the peaceful Iron Age Burroughston Broch, set in an idyllic shoreside location overlooking the North Sea far from the tourist trail .

-At the head of Veantro Bay we pause at Odin’s Stone to see this solitary Neolithic standing stone, thought to be associated, 4,000 years after its original use, with Viking offerings to Odin.
+At the head of Veantro Bay we pause at solitary Neolithic Odin’s Stone, thought to be associated, 4,000 years after its original use, with Viking offerings to Odin.

 Time permitting, we shall visit the Shapinsay Heritage Centre and the RSPB reserve, Mill Dam, home to a wide variety of wildfowl.
 In summer, you may see large numbers of breeding pintails, redshanks and wigeons.

 After lunch, we voyage back to Kirkwall in time to enjoy a ‘wee dram’ on our tour of the Highland Park Distillery.

 This evening we dine together at the hotel.
 (Overnight Kirkwall, Orkney) BLD

 Day 15: Monday 15 June, Kirkwall: Orkney Mainland